Mbala, Zambia: Geography and transport

 The town is at the edge of the plateau covering most of Zambia, at an elevation of 1670 m, about 900 m higher than Lake Tanganyika, which comes within 22 km (straight-line distance).
 The escarpment above the lake is the end of the Albertine Rift, the western branch of the East Africa Rift, and the Mbala area experiences occasional earth tremors.
 It is also said that the tiny but picturesque Lake Chila within the town experiences inexplicable drying out, and sudden flooding from underground springs, but this may be just a legend.

 The second highest waterfall in Africa, Kalambo Falls lies about 40 km (by road) north west, and is formed where the Kalambo River comes over the Rift Valley escarpment.

-Mbala is on the old Great North Road 165 km north of Kasama, and at one time was the end of that road.
+Mbala is on the old Great North Road (M1 road) 165 km north of Kasama, and at one time was the end of that road.
 It has been paved and as of late 2008 is in poor condition, with large patches of pavement missing, and stretches have reverted to a dirt road.
 However, work crews were patching the road in late 2008, with one crew starting in Kasama, and the other starting from Mbala.
 Since it is the only paved highway access to the town and district, as well as to the port of Mpulungu, its poor condition is a major barrier to development in the area.
 Buses run daily from Mbala to Kasama and Lusaka, the capital.

 Mbala is 25 km from the border with Tanzania and connected by a dry-season road to one of only two road border crossings between the two countries.
 It is not much used, the road beyond the border is a dirt track impassable in the rainy season.

-The paved road which winds down the escarpment to Mpulungu affords scenic views and passes close to Lunzua Falls.
+The paved road which winds down the escarpment to Mpulungu (the M2 road) affords scenic views and passes close to Lunzua Falls.
 From Mpulungu the MV Liemba provides a boat service to other ports and countries on the lake.
 In the 19th century the lake was an important entry point to the territory of northern Zambia, by boat from Ujiji, which was reached by an overland trade route from the Indian Ocean coast near the island of Zanzibar.

 Mbala has an airport but does not currently receive scheduled services, though it has a 2.6 km runway and was once a Zambian Air Force Base.

 Climate

+Mbala features a climate (Köppen: Aw/Cwa) with consistently mild temperatures and clear wet and dry seasons.
+The wet season, from November to April, experiences high humidity and significant rainfall, whereas the dry season, from May to October, is marked by minimal precipitation.